The Pharos Lighthouse at Alexandria

 The Defining Features of the Pharos Lighthouse.

-Contemporary works around Alexandria of an equally massive scale can also be shown as entirely relevant parts of the same total project and, with one significant exception (that may yet be detected at the bottom of the harbour), all the essential elements are revealed in various ways in the evidence that remains.
-Together they provide a blueprint of a technology that artificially enhanced and then used the exact same vortex mechanisms found in Nature in the largest of storms. .To top
+There were a number of contemporary works around Alexandria of an equally massive scale.
+The massive double harbour (still one of the largest artificial harbours in the world) and the 50km Alexandria navigable canal can both be shown as entirely relevant parts of the same total project and, with one significant exception (that may yet be detected at the bottom of the harbour), all the essential elements are revealed in various ways in the evidence that remains.
+By reverse engineering from the known physical details of the lighthouse, a blueprint is provided of a technology that artificially enhanced and then used the exact same vortex mechanisms found in Nature in the largest of storms.
+To top

 2. Height.

 The total height of the lighthouse was defined as 300 cubits.
-With a cubit at somewhere between 400mm-500mm this gives a the total height of between 117m-150m.
+With a cubit recognised as being at somewhere between 400mm-500mm this gives a the total height of between 117m-150m.
 However, by today’s standards, even the minimal interpretation (117m) would still rate the structure as by far the tallest dedicated lighthouse in history and certainly the most elaborate.

 3. The Viaduct.